json2x/python_simple_chat_app/readme.md

 # Terminal AI Chat Application

-A command-line chat application that allows you to interact with OpenAI's GPT models, including support for image analysis using GPT-4 Vision.
+A command-line chat application that allows you to interact with OpenAI's GPT models, including support for image analysis.

 ## Features